 Finding happiness is seen as a goal to be achieved in some future moment when conditions are ripe.

-And even when conditional happiness does arrive, it is always short-lived because it is never long before there is something else to change, fix or figure out first.
+And even when conditional happiness does arrive, it is generally short-lived because it is never long before there is something else to change, fix or figure out first.

 So, the question is:

-"Instead of waiting for happiness to magically appear someday, is it possible to learn how to BE happy (or at least happier) right NOW, regardless of what is going on in our lives?
+"Instead of waiting for happiness to magically land in our laps one day, is it possible to learn how to BE happy (or at least happier) right NOW, regardless of what is going on in our lives?

 And the answer?
 A resounding YES.